FREQUENTLY ASKED QUESTIONS

 Q: What guarantee comes with the stone?
 What if I lose my center stone?

 A: There are a few things to consider for the care, warranty and maintenance and insuring of your ring.
-Although your ring will come with a one year limited warranty, that does not cover the replacement of a lost center stone.
+Although your ring mounting includes a one year limited warranty, this does not cover replacement of a lost or damaged center stone.
 We strongly recommend adding a jewelry rider to your homeowner's insurance or purchasing a separate policy from Jeweler's Mutual Insurance Company.
-We will provide you with everything you need to obtain a Jeweler's Mutual policy and if there is ever a need to file a claim, we will assist with the claims process.

 Q: How do you pronounce "Krikawa"?